gromacstutorials/gromacstutorials.github.io/docs/doc-sphinx/source/tutorials/bulksolution.rst

 ..  container:: justify

-    Let us first perform a small (20 picoseconds) equilibration in the NVT ensemble.
+    Let us first perform a short (20 picoseconds) equilibration in the NVT ensemble.
 In the NVT ensemble, the number of atom (N) and volume (V) are maintained fixed, and the temperature (T) is adjusted using a thermostat.

+..  container:: justify

-    Let use write a new input script called nvt.mdp, and save it in the 'inputs/' folder.
+    Let use write a new input script called *nvt.mdp*, and save it in the *inputs/* folder.
     Copy the following lines into it:

 ..  code-block:: bw
-    :caption: *to be copied in inputs/nvt.mdp*

     integrator = md
     nsteps = 20000